swiftlang/swift-evolution/proposals/0404-pack-iteration.md

   }
 }
 ```
-Unlike iterating over sequences, the pattern expression in the source of a `for-in repeat` loop is evaluated once at each iteration, instead of `n` times eagerly where `n` is the length of the packs captured by the pattern.
+The pattern expression in the source of a `for-in repeat` loop is evaluated once at each iteration, instead of `n` times eagerly where `n` is the length of the packs captured by the pattern.
 If `p_i` is the pattern expression at the `i`th iteration and control flow exits the loop at iteration `i`, then `p_j` is not evaluated for `i < j < n`.
 For example:

 ```swift
 func printAndReturn<Value>(_ value: Value) -> Value {